daniel-rusu/pods4k/immutable-arrays/README.md

 Immutable Arrays are 2 to 8X faster than lists for most operations with some much faster.
 They often outperform regular arrays as operations were replaced with highly-optimized versions that preserve immutability.
-Immutability also enables skipping many operations when inferring identical results.
+Immutability also enables skipping operations when inferring identical results.

 Here's a sneak peek from the [Benchmarks page](BENCHMARKS.md):